 When used alongside your server's system monitoring tools, a JSCAPE MFT Monitor load test can help you obtain even more useful information for managing your MFT Server.

-Here's what I saw on my Linux System Monitor while running a load test of 100 users and a 1 ms ramp up period:
+Here's the CPU performance on my Windows Task Manager while running a load test of 50 users and a 1 ms ramp up period: